-Now, although most of Litcharts is free, few premium benefits are not included in the free version like the provision to download a PDF copy of the literature guides, etc. If you want to get the premium services of Litcharts, you may want to upgrade to the Litcharts A+ subscription or other paid services.
+Now, although most of Litcharts is free, a few premium benefits are not included in the free version like the provision to download a PDF copy of the literature guides, etc. If you want to get the premium services of Litcharts, you may want to upgrade to the Litcharts A+ subscription or other paid services.

 Explore and learn more about these online portals by taking a look at another article we have right here.

 To sign up for Litcharts A+ Account you will have to follow the below steps:

 - Step 1: Visit their website https://www.litcharts.com/

 - Step 2: Go to the top right-hand corner and click on the “Signup” button (OR) you can also find an information display box showing “Join Litcharts A+”.
 Using this, you can create a Litcharts A+ Account.

 - Step 3: Once you have clicked “signup” (OR) “Join Litcharts A+”, you will be directed to the page where you will find ‘Sign up for LitCharts A+’.